jzrake/lunum/README.md

   casting rules are applied to binary operations between mixed array types.

-* The C math library is exposed and overloaded through lunum.
+* The C math library is exposed and overloaded through Lunum.
 For example, lunum.asinh operates correctly on all Lunum data types.
 Integral arrays are upcast to double precision, and complex arrays use the C complex math functions.